 - Microsoft Access

 - Database software

 - Structured query language SQL

 - Adobe Systems Adobe Illustrator

 - Bentley MicroStation

 - ESRI ArcView

-Becoming a Mapping Technician
+How to Become a Mapping Technician

-What education is needed to be a Mapping Technician?
+Education needed to be a Mapping Technician:

 Are you already one of the many Mapping Technician in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: